 We enjoyed a leisurely day in Brisbane.
 We rode the City Cat to it’s eastern terminus at the University of Queensland then back to the city.
 Since our last visit here in 2007 there have been two floods on the river and the boat docks all appear new having been replaced presumably by insurance money.
 A walk up about 50 steps brought us from the City Cat terminal to the foot of Brisbane’s Queen Street mall, a pedestrian space covering perhaps a dozen city blocks.
 Shops were busy as was the mall and as lunch time was upon us we stopped for a bite to eat.

 We continued through the streets of Brisbane to the City Botanical Garden.
 Again we could see evidence that floods had done some damage to low lying areas near the water.
 The mangroves along the edge of the river seemed less dense than we remembered them and we could see where many of the trees had been cut and removed.
 From the garden we continued across the river using the Goodwill Pedestrian and cycle bridge to the South Bank Parklands.
 This is a park and recreation area that has been created along the river and appears to draw locals and visitors in large numbers.
-It is serviced by the City Cat which we again used to return us to Hamilton and the IMG 0811cruise terminal by mid afternoon.
+It is serviced by the City Cat which we again used to return us to Hamilton and the cruise terminal by mid afternoon.

 Having had none of the predicted rain in Brisbane we now have a great, warm, sunny day sailing up the coast.
 Since we are now sailing inside the Great Barrier Reef we benefit from its protection and the sea is very quiet.
 Instead of waves and deep swells we see nothing but ripples to the horizon.